Jean-Joooo/Vacation-Destinations-WishList-Coursera-JS-DCU/README.md

-This was a Coursera UC Davis JavaScript Practice Exercise, the main objective was to create a straightforward interface where users can input their desired destinations and see them added to a wishlist
+# Coursera UC Davis JavaScript Practice Exercise

+The main objective was to create a straightforward interface where users can input their desired destinations and see them added to a wishlist

 -------> https://jean-joooo.github.io/Vacation-Destinations-WishList-Coursera-JS-UCD/